Events: stimulating, interactive, free webinars and workshops

 Improve your well-being and vitality.
 You can do this through Tai Chi Chuan practiced with its full historical meaning and benefits.

 It is a martial art and a practice benefiting well-being and physical health.
-Those active in music and dance performance have also reported important improvements.
+Those active in music and dance performance have also reported important benefits.

-Tai Chi Chuan helps our brain free itself from unwanted tensions, promoting an ability to respond productively, compassionately, and with much less stress in life's daily activities.
+Tai Chi Chuan helps our brain free itself from unwanted tensions, promoting an ability to respond with much less stress and more productively in all aspects of life.

 David B. Alexander has been studying Zen since the age of 20, and Tai Chi Chuan since the age of 25.